Chapter 1. What Is Infrastructure as Code?

 Myth: We Can Build the Infrastructure First and Automate It Later

 Getting started with infrastructure automation is a steep curve.
-Setting up the tools, services, and working practices to automate infrastructure delivery is loads of work, especially when also migrating to a new cloud platform or technology stack.
+Setting up the tools, services, and working practices to automate infrastructure delivery is loads of work, especially when migrating simultaneously to a new cloud platform or technology stack.
 The value of this work is hard to demonstrate before starting to build and deploy services with it.
 Even then, the value may not be apparent to people who don’t work directly with the infrastructure.

 -